wf4ever/ro-manager/Minim/minim-revised.md

 ## minim:Checklist

 The goal of our approach is to determine suitability for some user selected purpose, so there may be several checklists defined, each associated with evaluating suitability of some data for different purposes.
+A Checklist may be associated directly with a target resource as the subject of a `minim:hasChecklist` statement, or may be associated indirectly via a URI template that is the object of an associated `minim:forTargetTemplate` statement.
+The latter form is is more flexible as it allows a given checklist to be more easily used with multiple resources.

 A minim:Checklist provides information that can be used to select a minim:Model and a Research Object, or a resource within a resource object, to be evaluated to determine its suitability for some purpose.
 This example indicates a minim:Model that might be used for evaluating whether or not a workflow contains a runnable workflow: